blockchainapis/docs/docs/tutorial/pairs/get-swap-amount-in.md

 blockchain_apis = BlockchainAPIsSync()

-# Do an API call in order to get the amount out on uniswap
+# Do an API call in order to get the amount in on uniswap
-amount_outs = blockchain_apis.amount_out(
+amounts_in = blockchain_apis.amount_in(
-    # The blockchain on which you want the exchange to take place
     blockchain="ethereum",
-    # The address of the token that we sell, here it is WETH address
     tokenIn="0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2",
-    # The address of the token that we buy, here it is USDC
     tokenOut="0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48",
-    # The amount of tokenIn that we sell.
-    # Here we sell 1 WETH.
-    # We need to add 10**18 because WETH have 18 decimals.
-    amountIn=1 * 10**18,
+    amountOut=2000 * 10**6,
     # highlight-start
-    # The UniswapV2 exchange id to get only the rates for UniswapV2
+    # The id of the exchange on which you are willing to do the swap
     exchange="uniswapv2_ethereum"
     # highlight-end
 )